zhuowei/commercialization-public/manufacture/desktop/boot-to-vhd--native-boot--add-a-virtual-hard-disk-to-the-boot-menu.md

 **Clean and prepare a new device for native boot**

+On your destination PC:
-1. Boot the destination device to Windows Preinstallation Environment (WinPE).
+1. Use your bootable WinPE key to [boot the destination PC to WinPE](winpe-create-usb-bootable-drive.md#boot-to-windows-pe).
-2. Clean and prepare the drive.
+2. Clean and prepare the destination PC's hard drive.
 Create a system partition (S), and a main partition (M) where the VHD will be stored.

     BIOS:

-    ``` syntax
+    ```
     diskpart
     select disk 0
     clean